gRegorLove/mf2-to-iCalendar/README.md

 Mf2toiCal\convert('https://example.com/event');
 ```

-### Exceptions

-If the specified URL does not have h-event microformats, an Exception is thrown.
-Your code should be set up to handle that Exception.

 ### Language and Character Set

 This script defaults to language `en` and charset `utf-8` for text content lines in the generated .ics file.
 You can specify different options when calling `convert()`: